cburgmer/json-path-comparison/README.md

   scratch.
 - Out of memory on Docker: Some compile steps (looking at you, Haskell) seem to need a lot of memory.
 Increasing the available memory for Docker should help.
+- In some regions, the download speeds for build requirements on the official site can sometimes have unbearably slow.
+  However, certain implementations may be able to utilize the nearest mirror site by utilizing environment variables.
+  - For `./src/with_docker.sh`:
+    Write to `./src/docker_env_file.txt` in accordance with the `--env-file` option specified in the `docker run` command.
+  - For `./src/with_native.sh`:
+    Directly export environment variables.